area9innovation/flow9/tools/dsl/readme.md

 ## Syntax

-The grammar is specified using gringo, and prepared with `defineGrammar(name, grammar, addWs)`.
+The grammar is specified using gringo, and prepared with `defineGrammar(name, grammar, additions)`.

 The semantics actions are defined using actions like "plus_2", "negate_1", where the suffix defines the arity of the semantic action.